 - Trauma to the head or ear

-Symptomatic treatment for vertigo and the associated nausea is typically accomplished using medications designed to interact with certain neurotransmitters to either block or enhance their effects.
+Symptomatic relief for vertigo and the associated nausea is typically accomplished using medications designed to interact with certain neurotransmitters to either block or enhance their effects.
 Sometimes a low salt diet in combination with a diuretic medication is also recommended in hopes that it will normalize the fluid balance in the inner ear.
 Despite the relief that Meniere’s disease and vertigo sufferers may achieve with these approaches, the fact is that they simply scratch the surface.
 They do not address any of the root cause of the problem.

 To learn more about the connection between head and neck injuries and vertigo download our complimentary e-book.

 A good part of the research being done into Meniere’s disease centers around a common theme.
 Many Meniere’s sufferers, at some point in their lives, report experiencing an injury to the head or neck.
 This injury could be something as severe as a concussion, or something as seemingly innocuous as a fender bender in the parking lot.